 The Department of Biological, Physical, and Human Sciences seeks to further the aims and purposes of Freed-Hardeman University by:

-- furthering the student’s general education by contributing to his or her cultural background and helping him or her to enjoy the aesthetic qualities of the natural world;
+furthering the student’s liberal arts education by contributing to his or her cultural background and helping him or her to enjoy the aesthetic qualities of the natural world;

 Requirements for teacher licensure in Tennessee and most states may be met in Biology and General Science.
 A four-year professional program is offered to develop competent teachers and leaders in the fields of kinesiology, exercise science, and fitness.
 Teacher licensure is available through the additional courses and requirements of the College of Education and Behavioral Sciences.

 Brian Butterfield, Ph.D.

 Chair, Department of Biological, Physical, and Human Sciences; Professor of Biology

 158 East Main Street

 FHU / Memphis